Welcome to MusicDayz

 The Beatles are in EMI Studio 2, Abbey Road, London, England, UK, Europe, working on the song Think For Yourself.
 During this day they also record The Beatles Third Christmas Record for distribution to members of their Fan Club.

 Bob Dylan is in the Power Station, New York City, working on tracks for his album Infidels.
 Mark Knopfler is acting as co-producer.
 Knopfler also plays guitar on the album, along with former Rolling Stones' axeman Mick Taylor.
-On this day, Dylan works on the songs Foot Of Pride, Someone's Got A Hold Of My Heart and others.
+On this day, percussion overdubs are added to the songs Neighbourhood Bully, Jokerman, Don't Fall Apart On Me Tonight and Fly Me.

 2012